joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/04/18/business/southwest-airlines-flights-halted.html?searchResultPosition=9

 **As Possible Debt Limit Crisis Nears, Wall Street Shrugs**\
-`Few investors have focused on the possibility that Congress will not raise the nation’s borrowing limit in time to avoid an economically catastrophic default.`\
+`Few investors have focused on the possibility that Congress will not raise the nation’s borrowing limit in time to avoid an economically catastrophic default`\
 https://nytimes.com/2023/04/18/business/debt-limit-wall-street.html?searchResultPosition=10